What is Secure Web Gateway (SWG)?

 Open Systems SWG Cybersecurity

 Depending on your business needs, a ‘Swiss Army Knife’ approach using a secure web gateway may or may not provide the cybersecurity posture you require.
-For performance-sensitive and distributed networks, a more comprehensive MDR or SASE cybersecurity service may be preferred.
+For performance-sensitive and distributed networks, a more comprehensive SASE cybersecurity service may be preferred.

 SWG Cybersecurity FAQ